AlexandrovLab/SigProfilerTopography/README.md

 8. Within a python session, you can run the topography analyses as follows:
 You must provide the mutation types that you want to carry out topography analyses for in mutationTypes list.
 You must provide the corresponding probabilities files in subs_probabilities_file_path, indels_probabilities_file_path and dinucs_probabilities_file_path accordingly.
-For example, if you want to carry out topography analyses only for substitution (one base) and dinucleotide (two base) mutations then you must supply subs_probabilities_file_path and dinucs_probabilities_file_path with mutationTypes=['SUBS', 'DINUCS']
+For example, if you want to carry out topography analyses only for substitution (one base) and dinucleotide (two base) mutations then you must supply subs_probabilities_file_path and dinucs_probabilities_file_path with mutation_types_contexts=['96', 'DBS'].
+'96' for substitutions and 'DBS' for dinucleotides and 'ID' for indels.
 This call also plots topography output figures.
 ```
 >> genome= 'GRCh37'